anitasaraswati/MSSAkit/README.md

 - Cross Singular Value Decomposition (cross SVD)

 ## How to Cite
-To cite MSSAkit in publications, please refer to this article:
+To cite MSSAkit in publications, please refer to this citation:
+Saraswati, A. T., & de Viron, O. (2023). anitasaraswati/MSSAkit: MSSAkit v1.0.0 (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.10377708

+And for an example of the extensive use of MSSAkit, please refer also to this article:
 Saraswati, A.T., de Viron, O. and Mandea, M., 2023.
 Earth's core variability from the magnetic and gravity field observations.
 EGUsphere, 2023, pp.1-34.

 ## Installation